16 Lifesaving Lessons from Real-Life Poison Control Center Calls

 How to prevent accidental poisonings

 Accidental poisonings often result from chemicals being stored in alternate containers (especially Gatorade bottles because the drink comes in so many colors anything can look normal).
 “We recommend keeping chemicals in their original packaging,” says Michael Lynch, MD, medical director of the Pittsburgh Poison Center, adding that packaging should ideally be marked with Mr. Yuk stickers that children have been taught to recognize.
 “If you do have to store a chemical in another container, label it and keep it on a high shelf away from food and drinks.”
 In addition, if you’re working with chemicals in open containers—for example, putting jewelry cleaner in a cup or draining chemicals in the garage—stay with them at all times, says Lynch.
+Prepare for the worst with these proven skills to survive emergencies.

 Lesson: Ask visitors to mind their meds